 Gross Revenue

 This is the total revenue from your share of production before any deductions.
-It's calculated as:
+The basic formula is:

 Volume x Price x Your Decimal Interest = Gross Revenue